compulim/simple-update-in/README.md

 To make `updateIn` efficient, especially, when paired with React.
 It will return a mixed deep/shallow clone of the `target`.
 It only deep clone on objects that it modified along the `path`, and shallow clone objects that it did not modify.

 Like other immutable framework, `updater` is expected to return a new object if there is a change.
-If the update do not result in a change (triple-equal `===`), then, the original object is returned.
+If the update do not result in a change (via [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), then, the original object is returned.

 ### Browser only